Spaceshade canopies are now available as Revit downloads for use on BIM projects.

-BIM is transforming the construction industry
+BIM is Transforming the Construction Industry

-Adopting BIM in your practice requires significant resource investment and often changes in working patterns – but the results show it’s worth it.
-Using BIM in the design, construction and maintenance of a built asset offers significant benefits.
 It improves efficiency, collaboration, cost management and waste reduction from the time the plan for the building is first conceived through its entire lifecycle.

-Once a practice adopted BIM, the NBS found that only 5% regretted the investment they put in.
+Once a practice adopted BIM, the NBS survey found that only 5% regretted the investment they put in.
 94% said that adopting BIM had been worthwhile. (from the National BIM Report 2018)

-BIM is the now and the future
+BIM is the Now and the Future